tpauldike/alx-low_level_programming/0x10-variadic_functions/README.md

 # C - Variadic functions
-A project on `c programming` that was designed to help me learn how to write functions that takes an amount of argument that is not predefined
+A project on `c programming` that was designed to help me learn how to write functions that could take any amount of arguments that are not predefined